Road trips to discover Andalusia and Morocco

 Chefchaouen → recommended stop in Ouezzane → Fes

-After appreciating the brilliance of the blue pearl of Morocco, take the road towards Fes and drive for one and a half hours to arrive in Ouezzane.
 Ouezzane is a little-known town but the equivalent of Chefchaouen in green.
 With green walls embellished with various plants, the village is a spiritual sanctuary for Jews and Muslims.
+One day is sufficient to visit the city.

-Fes lies two and a half hours from Ouezzane.
 The city was once a centre of learning and intellectuality.
 The craft also blossomed with the immigration from different cultures.
-Visit the medersas (Muslim schools) Bou Inania Medersa, Madrasa el-Attarine and Madrasa as-Sahrij for a taste of the heyday of Morocco.
+Visit the madrasas (Muslim schools) Bou Inania Madrasa, Madrasa el-Attarine and Madrasa as-Sahrij for a taste of the heyday of Morocco.

 Fes is separated into three zones: